 Balanced Plan Maximizes Innovative Mobility Options

-“We are proud to present a strong FY2022 budget on behalf of the Board of Directors,” said CDTA Board Chairman, Jayme Lahut.
-“COVID-19 has presented challenges on the organization unlike any other year.
-Thanks to an already solid financial foundation, we were able to craft a spending plan that will allow us to welcome customers back to our system while expanding new mobility options for the community.
-It also provides for appropriate resources to safeguard employees and customers during the next 12 months.
-This includes appropriate service levels, cleaning, and disinfecting systems.”
+“We are proud to present a strong FY2023 budget on behalf of the Board of Directors,” said CDTA Board Chairman, Jayme Lahut.
+“COVID-19 has presented challenges for the organization unlike any other time in the history of the company.
+Thanks to our solid financial foundation, we were able to craft a spending plan that will allow us to welcome customers back to our system while expanding new mobility options for the community.”

 Customer and facility revenue rose steadily throughout the last year, and we have budgeted for continued increases.
 We anticipate an increase in state operating assistance and we will continue to use American Rescue Act funds in our federal assistance line.
 This program is providing stop gap funding while revenue lines fully recover.
 We are thankful for the support we receive from partners at the state and federal level.

 “The operating plan is strong, it is resilient, and it is flexible to allow for unforeseen issues and circumstances that may surface.” said CDTA CEO, Carm Basile.
 “We are emerging from the pandemic, stronger than ever and we are looking forward to introducing new and innovative ways to move the Capital Region.
 People are our most valuable asset, and employee wages and benefits make up more than 70% of the expense lines, followed by purchased transportation and maintenance costs, including fuel and parts.
 These are key parts of our budget plan, and they are what makes CDTA go.”